 Aevon trailers are pitched at the top-end of the trailer market.
-While some trailers can be found for a quarter of the price, the KIT L80 offers a few things that most other trailers do not:
+While some trailers can be found for a quarter of the price, the KIT L80 offers a few things that most other trailers do not.

 Firstly, it’s a seatpost mount design.
-That is different to the majority of bike trailers that mount from the rear wheel axle.
+That is different from the majority of bike trailers that mount from the rear wheel axle.
 The main advantage to the seatpost mount is that you can achieve tighter turning circles because the pivot is further forward on the bike.

 Secondly, it folds.
-Using some allen keys and a spanner, the trailer can be separated into small enough pieces so that the entire trailer fits into the supplied 80-litre waterproof bag.
+Using some Allen keys and a spanner, the trailer can be separated into small enough pieces so that the entire trailer fits into the supplied 80-litre waterproof bag.
 I travelled to Japan with my bike in a cardboard box, and my whole trailer and all my gear in the trailer’s bag.

 Thirdly, it rides on air suspension.
 For anyone riding off-road, this is a must because it allows all of your gear to be ‘sprung’.
-The suspension smoothens out rough roads like nothing else.
+The suspension smoothes out rough roads like nothing else.
 You can adjust the air pressure of the shock to suit your load and the terrain.

 Fourthly, it’s pretty darn light.
 At 7.81kg, it is a true lightweight.
 We can put that in comparison with four pannier bags and two racks which weigh about 4.8kg and run the same capacity.
 The thing is that by using a trailer you can use a lighter bike – but more on that later.